 The configuration of the Entity Engine is done through an XML file called

 entityengine.xml.
-This file is used to define parameters for persistence servers such as JDBC datasource parameters.
+This file is used to define parameters for persistence servers.

-For JIRA, this file is located in the distribution at
+For JIRA WAR distributions, this file is located in the

 By default the Entity Engine tries to obtain a JTA transaction factory from the application server using JNDI.
-The code samples below show the different values for different application servers.
+The code sample(s) below show the different values for Apache Tomcat application servers.